ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

  - Connection Properties can be set on Preconnections
  - Message Properties can be set on Preconnections and Connections
  - The effect of Selection Properties can be queried on Connections and Messages

+### Transport Property Names {#property-names}

+Transport Properties are referred to by property names.
+These names are lower-case strings whereby words are separated by hyphens.
+These names serve two purposes:

+- Allow different components of a TAPS implementation to pass Transport Properties, e.g., between a language frontend and a policy manager.
+- Make code of different TAPS implementations look similar.

+Transport Property Names are hierarchically organized in the form \[\<Namespace>.\]\<PropertyName\>.

+- The Namespace part is empty for well known, generic properties, i.e., for properties defined by an RFC which are not protocol specific.
+- Protocol Specific Properties must use the protocol acronym as Namespace, e.g., “tcp" for TCP specific Transport Properties.
+  For IETF protocols, property names under these namespaces should be defined in an RFC.
+- Vendor or implementation specific properties must use the vendor's or implementation’s name or acronym as Namespace.

+### Transport Property Types

 Transport Properties can have one of a set of data types: